lakkatv/lakka-website/content/articles/2015/11/26/new-major-version-released.md

 ## Upgrading

 The config files of RetroArch and the directory structure of the storage partition changed a lot.
-So we recommand to not use the regular upgrade path, and do a fresh install this time.
+So we recommend to not use the regular upgrade path, and do a fresh install this time.
 Don't forget to backup your games and saves.

 ## Conclusion